 The rules determining an individual's residence for UK tax purposes are complex and depend on the person's particular circumstances.
-In the United Kingdom, an individual's liability to tax is determined by whether he or she is resident and domiciled in the country.
+In the United Kingdom, individuals' liability to tax is determined by whether they are resident and domiciled in the country.
 The underlying principle is that those with the strongest links to the United Kingdom should pay more tax than those with weaker connections.